Italy in June: weather, best destinations, tips. All you need to know for a perfect trip [Updated for 2026]

 Tuscany and its rolling hills go through a magical time in June.

-The hills at this time are green and luscious, the weather is mild and you can spend long days sightseeing and even sit in the sun on one of the many Tuscany beaches.
+The hills at this time are green and luscious, the weather is mild and you can spend long days sightseeing and even sit in the sun on one of the many Tuscany beaches, to sunbathe, get a meal with sea views and even swim!

 The best places to visit in Tuscany in June are: